It has been a while since you went to see your Mom and I haven’t heard from you, so I thought I would drop you a line.

 Well, son, I have to go now.
 Would you please tell mom that I miss her?
 I really look forward to the time that we can all be together again.
 I bet you can’t get over the peacefulness you have now.
 That’s good because you need it.
 I know that although you had a bit of success here on earth, you weren’t very happy.
 Now, you don’t have to worry about all the mess here on earth.

 Everyone sends their love and prayers to you.
 I love you and miss you very much.
-I know we didn’t spend a lot of time together, but I feel the time was very special because you made it that way.
+We didn’t spend a lot of time together, but I feel the time was very special because you made it that way.
 I looked at some old soccer pictures the other day and laughed.
 Those were fun times.

 You know, son, my life has changed a great deal since you two left me, but I am okay.
 We, who are left behind, have to go on.
 I miss you and mom a great deal, but both of you are at peace now.